IT3038C/IT3038C.github.io/docs/week-9.md

 from bs4 import BeautifulSoup
 ```

-Then, create the request and assign the output of it to a variable called “r”
+Then, create the request and assign the output of it to a variable called "r"

 ```python
 r = requests.get("http://webscraper.io/test-sites/e-commerce/allinone/phones").content
 ```

-Now, run r through BeautifulSoup and assign it to another variable called “soup”
+Now, run r through BeautifulSoup and assign it to another variable called "soup"

 ```python
 soup = BeautifulSoup(r, "lxml")
 ```

 Let's use our soup data to find all of the links on this page.
-Let's create a variable called “tags”.
+Let's create a variable called "tags".
 This variable will use soup.findAll to search through the page's content using regular expression.

 We can change our compile code another look for specific text in the href